pmwong008/magnifier/README.md

 # Magnifier
 A web-based magnifier instantly accessible to anyone with a browser and a webcam.
-Desktop versions for Windows and Linux are on the way.
+Future versions will support desktop Linux and Windows as well.

 ## How it works
 It is a simple Javascript-based app that captures the video feed from a webcam and applies zoom, filters, and maybe more functionalities using HTML video and canvas elements.